-The Remis roof lights incorporate a separate sliding flyscreen and night blind which can operate even if the ventilator is open.
-To open the large roof light, release the handle and wind until the required position is reached.
-To open the smaller roof light, release the catch and push upwards until one of the holding positions is reached.
+The Remis roof light incorporates a separate sliding flyscreen and night blind which can operate even if the ventilator is open.
+To open the ventilator, release the catch and push upwards until one of the holding positions is reached.

-Seitz Roof Light
+Seitz Roof Lights

-The Seitz roof light is operated by a rotating handle, which means it can be opened to any required position.
-It incorporates a separate sliding flyscreen and night blind which can operate even if the ventilator is open.
+The Seitz roof lights are operated by a rotating handle, which means they can be opened to any required position.
+They incorporate a separate sliding flyscreen and night blind which can operate even if the ventilator is open.